-- The municipality has and maintains a management, accounting and information system that accounts for the immovable assets of the municipality; - The municipality's immovable PPE are valued in accordance with the standard of generally recognized accounting practice (GRAP17); - That the municipality has and maintains a system of internal control for the immovable assets, including an asset register; and - The Directors and their teams comply with this policy.
+- The municipality has and maintains a management, accounting and information system that accounts for the immovable assets of the municipality; - The municipality's immovable PPE are valued in accordance with the standard of generally recognized accounting practice (GRAP17); - That the municipality has and maintains a system of internal control for the immovable assets, including an asset register; and - The Head of Directorate (HOD) and their teams comply with this policy.

 As Accounting Officer of the municipality, the City Manager shall be the principal custodian of the entire municipality's immovable assets, and shall be responsible for ensuring that this policy is effectively applied on adoption by Council.
-To this end, the City Manager shall be responsible for the preparation, in consultation with the Chief Financial Officer (CFO) and Directors, of procedures to effectively and efficiently apply this policy.
+To this end, the City Manager shall be responsible for the preparation, in consultation with the Chief Financial Officer (CFO) and Head of Directorates (HOD), of procedures to effectively and efficiently apply this policy.